 On June 23rd, 2018, with weary hearts full of love and relief, we finally landed in America.
 That first morning waking up and drinking OUR coffee was so special and an amazing reminder of how far God had brought us.

-Now that we are home from Ghana, we are finally in a position to start GIVING!
-The biggest part of our dream and our mission is finally becoming a reality!
-We just launched a new program that is a 2 week fundraiser for different adopting families or charities that need financial assistance.
-There will be a special blend of coffee for each family/charity and they will receive 100% of proceeds from each bag.
+Once we got home from Ghana, we are finally in a position to start GIVING!
+The biggest part of our dream and our mission was finally becoming a reality!
+We launched a program that is a 2 week fundraiser for adopting families or charities that need financial assistance.
+There is a special blend of coffee for each family/charity and they will receive 100% of proceeds from each bag.

 James & Kaylee Wilson